The Best Cities For Working Remotely and Traveling

-Among all the factors we’ve considered in creating this list are features of cities like friendliness to foreigners, cost of living, availability of coworking spaces, access to culture and great food, annual weather and opportunities for networking as a digital nomad.
+Among all the factors we’ve considered in creating this list of geographical arbitrage are features of cities like friendliness to foreigners, cost of living, availability of coworking spaces, access to culture and great food, annual weather and opportunities for networking.